guaguanco127/br.munge.1.0/Ableton Max For Live/README.md

 ## <a name="About"></a>About

-This is a patch//device built in Max/MSP that allows the user to apply real time granulation of a stereo signal.
-It is made as an emulation of the munger~ external object from Max/MSP, but with additional features.
+This is a patch//device built in Max/MSP that allows the user to apply real-time granulation of a stereo signal.
+It emulates the munger~ external object from Max/MSP with additional features.

 **Voices:** The total number of active granular voices at a time.
 The default is 0, and the maximum is 10.
 The more active voices, the higher the current use of CPU.
-When the number is reduced in real-time, any active voice completes its current grain before shutting off.
-However, returing the number to 0 immediately mutes all grains.
+When the number is reduced in real-time, any active voice completes its present grain before shutting off.
+However, returning the number to 0 immediately mutes all grains.

 **Dry/Wet:** The amount of dry and wet signal between 0. and 100.
 The default is 50.

-**Delay 1:** The first delay time in ms between 0 and 1000 which defines how far back a grain could look into a delay line.
-"Delay 1" is compared with "Delay 2" and a random delay is chosen in between these two parameters.
+**Delay 1:** The first delay time in ms between 0 and 1000, which defines how far back a grain could look into a delay line.
+"Delay 1" is compared with "Delay 2" and a random delay is chosen between these two parameters.
 The range is between 0 ms and 1000 ms with the default set to 0.

-**Delay 2:** The second delay time in ms between 0 and 1000 which defines how far back a grain could look into a delay line.
-"Delay 1" is compared with "Delay 2" and a random delay is chosen in between these two parameters.
-The range is between 0 ms and 1000 ms with the default set to 1000 ms.
+**Delay 2:** The second delay time in ms between 0 and 1000, which defines how far back a grain could look into a delay line.
+"Delay 1" is compared with "Delay 2" and a random delay is chosen between these two parameters.
+The range is between 0 ms and 1000 ms, with the default set to 1000 ms.

 **Size 1:** The first potential grain size.
-"Size 1" is compared with "Size 2" and a random size is chosen in between these two parameters.
-The range is between 5 ms and 1000 ms with the default set to 250 ms.
+"Size 1" is compared with "Size 2" and a random size is chosen between these two parameters.
+The range is between 5 ms and 1000 ms, with the default set to 250 ms.

 **Size 2:** The second potential grain size.
-"Size 1" is compared with "Size 2" and a random size is chosen in between these two parameters.
-The range is between 5 ms and 1000 ms with the default set to 500 ms.
+"Size 1" is compared with "Size 2" and a random size is chosen between these two parameters.
+The range is between 5 ms and 1000 ms, with the default set to 500 ms.

 **Speed 1:** The first potential speed of the granular playback.
-"Speed 1" is compared with "Speed 2" and a random speed is chosen in between these two parameters.
+"Speed 1" is compared with "Speed 2" and a random speed is chosen between these two parameters.
 The range is between 0.25 and 128.0 with the default set to 1.0.

 **Speed 2:** The second potential speed of the granular playback.
-"Speed 1" is compared with "Speed 2" and a random speed is chosen in between these two parameters.
+"Speed 1" is compared with "Speed 2" and a random speed is chosen between these two parameters.
 The range is between 0.25 and 128.0 with the default set to 1.0.

 **Separation 1:** The first potential duration in ms for a separation between the end of one grain and the start of another within a particular voice.
 This only operates while a voice is active.
-"Separation 1" is compared with "Separation 2" and a random separation duration is chosen in between these two parameters.
+"Separation 1" is compared with "Separation 2" and a random separation duration is chosen between these two parameters.
 The range is between 0 and 1000 The default is 0 ms.

 **Separation 2:** The second potential duration in ms for a separation between the end of one grain and the start of another within a particular voice.
 This only operates while a voice is active.
-"Separation 1" is compared with "Separation 2" and a random separation duration is chosen in between these two parameters.
+"Separation 1" is compared with "Separation 2" and a random separation duration is chosen between these two parameters.
 The range is between 0 and 1000 The default is 1000 ms.

 **Grain Play Direction:** Defines which direction the grains may play: Normal, reverse, or random.